Prohelion/prohelion.github.io/_documentation/Profinity/Prohelion_Batteries.md

 *         Cells currently balancing have a blue background

-*         The minimum and maximum cells have bold text
+*         The minimum and maximum cells have bold text and are colour coded (green shows highest voltage, brown lowest)

+*         Cell in yellow have trust errors

 *         Cells not present (where the CMU has been programmed to monitor less than 8 cells) have no text, and a mid-gray background